Menu

 Experience with other Microsoft Office application like Word, Excel or PowerPoint is also an advantage.

-For our Live Online sessions, attendees must be able to join the session via the video conferencing solution being used for the sessions.
+For our live online sessions, attendees must be able to join the session via the video conferencing solution being used for the sessions.
 We prefer Microsoft Teams, but chat to us to be able to use your preferred solution instead.

 This online session will cover: